jacqmhong/sales-conversation-flow-prediction/README.md

 6. **Evaluation (`evaluate.py`):** Measures model performance and logs results.
 7. **Monitoring (`periodic_evaluation.py`):** Periodically evaluates models for drift and logs reports.

+## Dataset

+The dataset used in this project is sourced from the [Sales Conversations dataset](https://huggingface.co/datasets/goendalf666/sales-conversations) on Hugging Face.
+It contains annotated sales dialogues, enabling exploration of conversation stages, response types, and conversational dynamics.

+## Exploratory Analysis and Prototyping

+This project includes Jupyter notebooks for exploratory data analysis and prototyping, providing insights that guided the production pipeline design:
+* `EDA.ipynb`: Examines the raw sales conversation dataset to uncover patterns, feature distributions, and preprocessing requirements.
+* `label_generation.ipynb`: Creates and verifies conversation labels for downstream tasks.
+* `EDA_labels.ipynb`: Explores the dataset while validating the quality, balance, and correctness of generated labels (eg. response_type, conversation_stage).
+* `cluster_analysis.ipynb`: Evaluates conversation embeddings to select the optimal clustering approach.
+It explores embedding models, uses PCA for dimensionality reduction, and compares clustering metrics, identifying KMeans with 4 clusters as the most effective.
+Includes visualizations aimed to highlight meaningful patterns.

+These notebooks bridge the gap between exploratory work and the deployment-ready pipeline, ensuring a strong foundation for the system.

 ## APIs